 Are you ready for @NikeFootball’s new Premier League match ball? 🎯

 Introducing the official 2020/21 Premier League Nike Flight ball #Playwithlove 👉 https://t.co/tL0aqKkB5C pic.twitter.com/AYahTd35ZC

-The Palace squad have used this ball in training since their return three weeks ago, and have also used it in recent friendly matches.
+The Palace squad have used this ball in training since their return three weeks ago, and also used it in pre-season friendly matches.

 20/21 will see new officials in charge of matches, with two new referees and two new assistants being accepted into Select Group 1 (the country's panel of top referees).

 The new refs, Darren England and Robert Jones, both have experience in the top-flight, with England having been an assistant between 2012-15 and fourth official last season and Jones also a fourth official last season.

 Referees will also wear three new uniforms, described as 'volt', 'hyper-turquoise' and 'vivid purple'...